mapbox/fusspot/README.md

 ## Custom validators
 One of the primary goals of Fusspot is to be customizable out of the box.
 There are multiple ways to which one can create a custom validator.
+After creating a custom validator you can simply use it just like a regular validator i.e. pass it to `v.assert()` or use it with [Higher-Order Validators](#higher-order-validators).

 ### Simple
-A simple custom validator is nothing but a function which accepts the input `value` and returns a `string` if the input `value` doesn't pass the test.
-The `string` returned would then be used to show a helpful error to users.
+A simple custom validator is a function which accepts the input `value` and returns a `string` if and only if the input `value` doesn't pass the test.
+This `string` should be a noun phrase describing the expected value type,  which would be inserted into the error message like this `value must be a(n) <returned_string>`.
 Below is an example of a path validator for node environment.

 ```javascript
 const path = require('path');